kyberdrb/clean_pacman_cache_dir/README.md

     - comparator functor added as a second template parameter at 'std::set' construction - direct comparison of unique ptrs passed by reference - public friend operator< with all const params of reference type to const unique_ptr without specialized 'std::less'
     - comparator lambda added as a second template parameter at 'std::set' construction - direct comparison of unique ptrs passed by reference - public friend operator< with all const params of reference type to const unique_ptr without specialized 'std::less'

-- std::find - passing unique ptr ref
+- std::find - passing unique ptr ref (allegedly slower that the specialized 'find' function 'std::set::find' - O(log(n)) vs O(n) - intuitively takes longer)
-    - public friend operator< with all const params of reference type to const unique_ptr without specialized 'std::less'
-    - public friend operator< with specialized 'std::less' with direct comparison (unnecessary to specialize 'std::less' - the public friend operator< is enough to sort elements at insertion in the 'std::set')
-    - comparator functor added as a second template parameter at 'std::set' construction - direct comparison of unique ptrs passed by reference - public friend operator< with all const params of reference type to const unique_ptr without specialized 'std::less'
-    - comparator lambda added as a second template parameter at 'std::set' construction - direct comparison of unique ptrs passed by reference - public friend operator< with all const params of reference type to const unique_ptr without specialized 'std::less'
+    - public friend operator== with all const params

 - std::find_if
     - direct comparison in main
         - lambda
             - public friend function - all params const (the only one that works)
             - public friend function - all params const (the only one that works) - 'std::set' encapsulated in class
-        - comparator
+        - comparator predicate
             - direct comparison in comparator
                 - public friend function - all params const
                 - public friend function - all params const - 'std::set' encapsulated in class